damieng/L2ST4/Templates/ReadMe.txt

-			Entity-per-file now implemented via the option switch (uses Manager class) Entity-per-file manages the project items/subitems in Visual Studio when in that environment Namespaces now taken from Visual Studio project and DBML Custom Tool Namespace as per designer 0.80	09-Jan-2009	Licensed under the Microsoft Public License (MsPL) IsComposable function support
+			Entity-per-file now implemented via the option switch (uses Manager class) Entity-per-file manages the project items/subitems in Visual Studio when in that environment Namespaces now taken from Visual Studio project and DBML Custom Tool Namespace as per designer EntityBase now supported as the base class for entities 0.80	09-Jan-2009	Licensed under the Microsoft Public License (MsPL) IsComposable function support
 0.79	11-Dec-2008	Associations managing the relationship fk's now actually do <blush>